Unikoin Gold Price Reaches $0.0095 on Exchanges (UKG)

-Unikoin Gold (CURRENCY:UKG) traded 4% higher against the US dollar during the 1-day period ending at 19:00 PM E.T. on January 24th.
-Over the last seven days, Unikoin Gold has traded down 11.5% against the US dollar.
-One Unikoin Gold token can currently be purchased for $0.0095 or 0.00000113 BTC on popular cryptocurrency exchanges including Kucoin, DDEX, Bittrex and OKEx.
-Unikoin Gold has a total market capitalization of $1.40 million and $965.00 worth of Unikoin Gold was traded on exchanges in the last day.
+Unikoin Gold (CURRENCY:UKG) traded 1.8% lower against the dollar during the 24-hour period ending at 13:00 PM E.T. on January 31st.
+Over the last seven days, Unikoin Gold has traded up 0.1% against the dollar.
+Unikoin Gold has a total market capitalization of $1.41 million and approximately $366.00 worth of Unikoin Gold was traded on exchanges in the last 24 hours.
+One Unikoin Gold token can currently be bought for about $0.0095 or 0.00000102 BTC on popular exchanges including Bittrex, Kucoin, Upbit and OKEx.

 - Crypto.com Chain (CRO) traded 0.3% lower against the dollar and now trades at $0.0381 or 0.00000379 BTC.